Private Hierarchical Clustering and Efficient Approximation: Protocol Analysis

 More generally, the skeleton of protocol $\hcluster$ allows for extensions that support a wider class of linkage functions, such as average or centroid linkage, by appropriately refining GC-protocols $\argMinSelect$, $\minDist$---but still, at quadratic cost per merged cluster and cubic total cost.
-Yet, our single-linkage protocol can be optimized to process each new cluster in only $O(\kappa n)$ time, for a reduced $O(\kappa n^2)$ total running time, with CG-protocol $(j;j)\leftarrow\argMinSelect (X;Y)$ now refined, on input arrays $X,Y$, to return as common output the minimum-value index $j$ of $Y-X$, excluding any non-linkage values.
+Yet, our single-linkage protocol can be optimized to process each new cluster in only $O(\kappa n)$ time, for a reduced $O(\kappa n^2)$ total running time, with GC-protocol $(j;j)\leftarrow\argMinSelect (X;Y)$ now refined, on input arrays $X,Y$, to return as common output the minimum-value index $j$ of $Y-X$, excluding any non-linkage values.

-The main idea is to exploit the associativity of operator $\mathsf{min}$ and that only minimum inter-cluster linkages relate to single-linkage clustering, in order to find the closest-cluster pair $(i,j)$ in linear time, by looking up in an array $\bar{\Delta}=\bar{B}-\bar{R}$ that keeps the minimum row-wise distances in $\Delta=B-R$.\footnote{ A known technique in information retrieval; see~\cite[Section 17.2.1]{DBLP:books/daglib/0021593}.}.
+The main idea is to exploit the associativity of operator $\mathsf{min}$ and that single-linkage clustering only relates to minimum inter-cluster distances, to find the closest pair $(i,j)$ in linear time, by looking up an array $\bar{\Delta}=\bar{B}-\bar{R}$ storing the minimum row-wise distances in $\Delta=B-R$ (a known technique in information retrieval~\cite[Section 17.2.1]{DBLP:books/daglib/0021593}).
+Our modified protocol takes only $O(\kappa n)$ comparisons per clustering, as opposed to $O(\kappa n^2)$ of our main protocol.
+As shown in Section~\ref{sec:eval}, this results in significant performance improvement.